swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

     - [Lead handling](#lead-handling)
 - [Conclusion](#conclusion)

 The PMM role is a busy one.
 It helps set the tone for many other roles and it's not hard to see why this position would be so important in any company looking towards success!
-From product positioning, messaging, sales collateral creation; all of these aspects stem from what we do here at our organization- first with planning then onto execution through campaigns that target customers right down to implementing pricing strategies--the list goes on forever really but you get my drift…
+From product positioning, messaging, product launches, sales collateral creation to aiding customer retention the influence is felt across the board.
+Work starts first with planning then onto execution through campaigns that target customers right down to implementing pricing strategies--the list goes on forever really but you get my drift…

 Do we need Competitive Intelligence?
 ====================================